 - Results:

-- Four single-chain protein bands, separated by sodium dodecyl sulfate-polyacrylamide gel electrophoresis under nonreducing conditions, showed M(r) of 150, 140, 130, and 110 kd and were found to share the same N-terminal amino acid sequence, suggesting that they were derived from the same polypeptide chain that had been partially degraded at the carboxy-terminal end.
+- Under nonreducing SDS-PAGE conditions, single-chain protein bands of approximately 150, 140, 130, and 110 kDa were observed.
+Each displayed the same N-terminal amino acid sequence, indicating they originated from a common polypeptide that had undergone partial degradation at the C-terminal end.

-- Activity of vWF-cp is unusually stable during incubation at 37 degrees C.
+- The activity of vWF-cp was remarkably stable at 37 °C.

-- There was even a temporary increase in protease activity during the first 3 days of incubation.
+- A transient increase in activity was noted during the first three days of incubation.

 - Note added in proof: “Note added in proof.
 “The reader is referred to the accompanying paper, Fujikawa et al, characterizing vWF-cp as a metalloprotease.”